hauva69/pgn4web/trunk/chrome-extension/README.txt

 Enhancements:

-background.html, manifest.json: enable the webRequest extension API when stable.
-Info on this page: http://code.google.com/chrome/extensions/api_index.html
+background.html, manifest.json: webRequest

-when adding the webRequest API permission, consider adding the bookmarks permission also and offer a one time popup to add a link to the bookmarks bar;and have a link to do the same from the about page; some code for that:
+enable the webRequest extension API when stable.
+Info on this page: http://code.google.com/chrome/extensions/api_index.html when adding the webRequest API permission, consider adding the bookmarks permission also and offer a one time popup to add a link to the bookmarks bar;and have a link to do the same from the about page; some code for that: